muecoin/bitcore-mnemonic-mue/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/bitpay/bitcore/blob/master/CONTRIBUTING.md) on the main bitcore repo for information about how to contribute.
+See [CONTRIBUTING.md](https://github.com/viacoin/viaore/blob/master/CONTRIBUTING.md) on the main viacore repo for information about how to contribute.

 ## License